 Validive is designed to deliver high local concentrations of clonidine, an agonist of alpha-2AR, to the oral cavity and oropharynx, the site of irradiation in the treatment of OPC.
 In the oropharynx, alpha-2AR is expressed on macrophages, immune cells that produce inflammatory cytokines, the molecules that are responsible for the development of SOM, in response to CRT.
 Several published clinical reports have demonstrated that chemoradiation treatment substantially increased salivary cytokine levels and a recent study demonstrated that these were positively associated with the formation of SOM in patients with head and neck cancer.
 Patients with HPV+ OPC demonstrate an increased accumulation of macrophages in the tumor microenvironment compared to patients with OPC that were negative for human papilloma virus ("HPV-"), thus further priming HPV+ OPC patients for the development of SOM.
 The alpha-2AR regulates the expression of cytokines by macrophages, and clonidine reduces this cytokine production.
 Macrophages are the primary immune cells in the oropharynx that express alpha-2AR, making clonidine's mechanism of cytokine suppression macrophage selective and distinct from the mechanism of other anti-inflammatory drugs.
-Further, Validive delivers clonidine to the mucosal surface, the site most affected by chemoradiation treatment in OPC.
-This results in high salivary concentrations of clonidine, minimizing systemic absorption, and allowing for maximal exposure the at-risk oral mucosa and the OPC intervionment to drug.
-Preclinical studies and a Phase 2 clinical trial of Validive have provided data that support Validive's mechanism of action and therapeutic potential for reducing the incidence of SOM in patients.
+Further, Validives delivers clonidine to the mucosal surface, the site most affected by chemoradiation treatment in OPC.
+This results in high salivary concentrations of clonidine, minimizing systemic absorption, and allowing for maximal exposure the at-risk oral mucosa and the OPC microenvironment to drug.
+Preclinical studies and a Phase 2 clinical trial of Validive have provided data that support Validive's mechanism of action and therapeutic potential for reducing the incidence of SOM in patients with OPC, improving oral mucositis-related symptoms, and decreasing CRT-related adverse events, while exhibiting a favorable safety profile and high compliance rate in patients.